Roger-Wu/contract-withdrawable/README.md

 # contract-withdrawable
-contract Withdrawable written in Solidity
+An inheritable contract which implements a deposit/withdrawal system, written in Solidity.